Wb-az/timeseries-sensor-anomaly-detection/README.md

 ## Data
-The data was source from [kaggle](https://www.kaggle.com/datasets/vinayak123tyagi/bearing-dataset) and comprises three datsets of vibrational sensor readings from the NASA Acoustics and Vibration Database.
-The datasets contained text files with 1-second vibration signal snapshots (20,480 data points) recorded at 5 and 10 minute intervals at a sampling rate of 20 kHz.
+The data were sourced from [kaggle](https://www.kaggle.com/datasets/vinayak123tyagi/bearing-dataset) and comprises three datasets of vibrational sensor readings from the NASA Acoustics and Vibration Database.
+The datasets contained text files with 1-second vibration signal snapshots (20,480 data points) recorded at 5 and 10-minute intervals at a sampling rate of 20 kHz.

-## Methodos
+## Methods

 ### Experimental setup PyCaret Models